ManelKhazriKhlifi/PM-SFDA/README.md

 ```
 ## Citation

-If you use any part of this work please cite using the following Bibtex format:
+If you use any part of this work, please cite it using the following BibTeX format:
 ```
 @Article {khelifi2026PM-SFDA,
 AUTHOR = {Manel Khazri Khelifi and Adel Ammar and Wadii Boulila and Imed Riadh Farah},